-Monash Public Library Service has joined Victoria’s 272 public libraries and the State Library of Victoria in a statewide campaign launched this week.
+Monash Public Library Service has joined Victoria’s 272 public libraries and the State Library of Victoria in a statewide campaign launched in September 2018.
 The campaign seeks to highlight the role of public libraries in building literate, productive and engaged communities with the goal of ensuring libraries get the support they need to grow, and provide vital services to growing communities.

 Get involved by sharing your story about how libraries changed your life.

 Write a "Library funding matters because" postcard.